4 Great Tours for First Time Bike Travelersby ExperiencePlus! - Thursday, June 20, 2019

-4 Great Cycling Tours for First-Timers
+4 Great Tours for First Time Bike Travelers

 Whether you are an experienced cyclist at home but it is your first time traveling by bicycle, or it’s your first time cycling in a while, these tours will introduce you to the pleasure of cycling while you take in the joys of traveling.
 Our arrows will have you navigating these stunning landscapes like a local.
-If you are worried about the hills, or want more miles – our guides are there to help you make the best of your cycling vacation.
+If you are worried about the hills, or want more miles – our tour leaders are there to help you make the best of your cycling vacation.

-Prepare to be romanced – from Venice and its enthralling canals to Florence’s Renaissance art, Ravenna’s mosaics and Faenza’s ceramics, this tour brings together the best Italy can offer.
+Prepare to be romanced – from Venice and its enthralling canals to Florence’s Renaissance art, Ravenna’s byzantine mosaics and Faenza’s ceramics, this tour brings together the best Italy can offer.
 Cycling through Italy’s pasta heartland with a mix of wetlands, fruit orchards and one stunning mountain climb in the Apennines there is a bit of everything on this trip.
 What’s your pleasure?
 Exploring Venice’s artful shops, tiny bridges and magical canals?
 Or strolling the streets of the UNESCO world heritage town Ferrara?
 Or perhaps the lush forest of the Apennine Mountains, with the tang of local olive oil lingering on your tongue?
 Join us on one of our most popular journeys, the first part of the original Bike Across Italy tour that started it all back in 1972, Bicycle from Venice to Florence.
 These magical landscapes will be a gentle start to your travels by bike.

-Call it the Camino, The Road to Santiago, or St. James’ Path.
+Call it the Camino, The Road to Santiago, or St. James’ Path or St James’ Way.
 Shakespeare postulated a rose by any other name still smells as sweet; the same applies to this soulful synchronicity of bike and route.
 For the more experienced cyclists, or those ready to truly take a pilgrimage (with some of the suffering) the cycling on this trip is only second to the history.
 Receive stamps on your Pilgrim’s Passport throughout to document your experiences: the churches, tombs, vineyards, ruins, palaces, museums and traditional foods and wines.
 There’s a reason National Geographic hailed this route as one of “50 Tours of a Lifetime;” join Cycling the Camino de Santiago: Roncesvalles to Santiago to discover exactly why.
 Enjoy “The Way” your way and at the speed of a bike.